helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Completed Learn Intermediate Algorithmic Thinking by Building a Dice Game from freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum, by doing Steps 45 to 87.

 **Thoughts:** Building this game allowed me to practice coding a project by breaking it down into a sequence of well-defined, step-by-step instructions.

+---

+### Day 67: 9 March 2024.
+Saturday

+**Today's Progress:** Started building the cash register certification project for freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum.

+**Thoughts:** This is the most challenging certification project I have done, in no small part due to how tricky to work with floats in JavaScript.